 2. Host the Ceremony or Reception at Home or Outside

 The wedding venue is often your biggest expense — unless you move the ceremony outside or to a private home.
-You can reserve a park pavilion for around $100.
+Depending on the location, you can reserve a park pavilion for around $100.
 A permit to hold a wedding ceremony at a national park is around $385.
 Forgoing a fancy venue puts a lot of money back in your pocket.

 Recommended: Should I Sell My House Now or Wait?